joelostblom/apsc-160/apsc160-lec7-array-functions.md

     /* Multiply each number in an array with a constant

     Parameters
-        values: Array with values to be added.
+        values: Array with values to be multiplied.
         size: The size of the array
         multiplier: Multiplier for the input array
         new_values: Array to store the new values